 Springing to life with the beauty of a mountain town accompanied by a past full of rich history gives Berkeley Springs a story to tell.
 Famously known as the country’s first spa makes this spot a quaint place to travel back in time.

 Here you can stroll along the same streets that George Washington once did.
 A frequent visitor, he was an advocate of the healing powers of the natural spring and termed this town his favorite getaway.
 See for yourself the world-renown waters that have been drawing in guests seeking relief and relaxation for centuries.
+This has also earned recognition from Thrillest for being a perfect destination for those looking for self-care with a historic twist.
 Flowing at a constant 74°F from the base of Warm Springs Ridge, the public tap is open to drinking and filling jugs.
 The springs discharge from five main sources and many smaller ones, all within a hundred yards of each other, producing nearly 2,000 gallons of clear, sparkling water each minute.

 Activities & Exploration

 Located in the heart of the town, Berkeley Springs State Park has options for guests of all kinds and has been recognized by Southern Living for being one of the best natural hot springs in the south for a good soak.
 If you’re looking to relax and unwind, the park’s spa is the perfect place.
 Since the first bathhouse opened in 1930, thousands have enjoyed the variety of treatment options.
 Treat yourself to a luxurious whirlpool, blissful Roman Bath, sauna session or therapeutic massage.
 Or bring along the entire family for a fun-filled day at the park complete with a picnic lunch and swim in the outdoor pool.